 While we were planning our next trip to Columbus, I somehow found out Over the Rhine was performing in Cleveland on the night we flew into Ohio.
 I did some quick calculations and figured out that we could make it work.
-We invited Nate and Karen to join us.
+We invited friends to join us.

 Our plane landed at 3:30 local time.
 We rented a stupid Nissan that kept beeping and telling me that the front-facing radar was unavailable.
 I didn’t care, and soon, what began as annoying became a joke.
 Later, it also gave us the warning that there was a “low outside temperature.”
 It was 38°.
 We didn’t panic.